Erasmus, Adagia 3.4.2:

 “Everyone enjoys the smell of their own farts.’
 Suus cuique crepitus bene olet

-Ἕχαστος αὑτοῦ τὸ βδέμα μήλου γλύκιον ἡγεἶται ‘Each person thinks that the smell of his own fart is sweeter than honey,’ This is to say: there is no one who doesn’t consider his own faults to be something more like virtues.
+Ἕχαστος αὑτοῦ τὸ βδέμα μήλου γλύκιον ἡγεἶται ‘Each person thinks that the smell of his own fart is sweeter than an apple’ This is to say: there is no one who doesn’t consider his own faults to be something more like virtues.
 Aristotle, in the ninth book of his Nichomachean Ethics, writes, ‘In many cases, those who have a thing and those who simply wish to have a thing do not value it equally.
 One’s own possessions, and those which he gives to others, appear to be far more valuable.’
 This passage corresponds well to the famous proverb, ‘One’s own thing is beautiful to him,’ but that page has escaped my hands.
 I actually suspect that Apostolius drew this proverb about farting from the shit you hear among the common crowd, because I have never met anyone who enjoyed the smell of his own farts.
 Yet, it is true that people tend to feel more violently repulsed by someone else’s shit and farts than by the smell of their own.”

 Suus cuique crepitus bene olet